 Why is full coverage insurance expensive?

-Full coverage car insurance costs more than minimum coverage because it includes comprehensive and collision protections, covering damage to your vehicle from accidents, theft or natural disasters.
+Full coverage car insurance costs more than minimum coverage because it includes comprehensive and collision protections, covering costs for damage to your vehicle from accidents, theft or natural disasters.
 Liability-only policies cover only damage or injury you cause to others.

 How does credit score affect full coverage rates?

-Data Depth and Overview
+Quote Data Depth and Overview

 Driver Profiles